skypjack/entt/docs/md/meta.md

   Refer to the inline documentation for all the details.

 * _Member functions_.
 Both real member functions of the underlying type and free functions can be attached to a meta type.
-From a client's point of view, all the functions associated with the reflected type will appear as if they were part of the type itself.<br/>
+From the point of view of the client, all the functions associated with the reflected type will appear as if they were part of the type itself.<br/>
   Use the `func` member function for this purpose:

   ```cpp